 - Achieve a more efficient and fair process

 Structure and Terms of the P-FAR Committee:

-The committee shall be composed of a faculty representative from each department; at least one member of the committee shall have an extension appointment.
+The committee shall be composed of a faculty representative from each department; at least one member of the committee shall have an Extension appointment.
 Extension faculty shall be represented on the committee in one of two ways: if a department chooses to forward a faculty member to the committee who is an extension faculty, the committee will accept that faculty member as representing Extension OR a separate election amongst all Extension Faculty will be administered with support from the Dean’s office.
-The terms of elected members will be 2-3 years (an effort will be made to rotate members off such that they are staggered for continuity).
-Each year, the P-FAR Committee will choose a Chair and in addition a Vice-Chair who will serve as P-FAR Chair the following year.
+The terms of elected members will be 3 years (an effort will be made to rotate members off such that they are staggered for continuity).
+The elected member can be reappointed for a second term subject to departmental approval.
+Each year, the P-FAR Committee will choose a Chair.

-- Each year committee will review process and recommend changes if they feel warranted.
+Policy Review: P-FAR committee will review process and recommend changes each year if they feel this is warranted.
 Any recommendations for change will be brought to the full faculty for approval.

-- December 15 – The committee meeting schedules confirmed (Generally less than a 6-week of time span, beginning February)
+- December 15 – The committee meeting schedules confirmed (Generally within a 6-week time span, beginning in February)

 - Mid-January (Tuesday after MLK holiday) – All faculty submit their P-FAR report using Digital Measures

 - February 1 – Extension Director and Department Chair letters to the P-FAR Committee